dpkg-source

 changes, depending on --single-debian-patch) are applied.
 The temporary

-directory is compared to the source package directory and the diff (if
+directory is compared to the source package directory.
+When the diff is

-created/deleted, it's added/removed from the series file and from the
+added/removed from the series file and from the quilt metadata.

 Any change on a binary file is not representable in a diff and will